tonyp7/stdcontainers/examples/README.md

 cmake . && make
 ```

+Each folder contains a CMakeLists that is configured to compile with the flags -Wall and -std=c99.

 If you are under Windows, I'd suggest you add all source files in a Visual Studio project.